 - Biometric access controls, such as biometrically controlled doors and gates

 - Designated Aviation Channelers (DAC) for automated background checks

 - Other operational systems, including HR, finance, and event management systems

 Request A Demo of HID SAFE

 One IDMS tying together the many disparate systems needed to secure the physical domain gives airports the right tools to properly administer physical access and comply with regulations.
 This means spending less time on tedious administrative tasks and more time providing the most secure, efficient experience to both their staff and customers.

 Legacy systems come with a lot of baggage that can weigh your security and compliance efforts down.
 Implementing a comprehensive IDMS like HID SAFE can give you a start towards creating a secure, operationally efficient environment.

-HID Global is a market-leading provider of identity security solutions for physical and logical (digital) asset authentication.
-An independent brand of Swedish door and access control provider ASSA ABLOY, HID Global manufactures and sells a variety of physical and logical access control solutions, as well as secure issuance products to accompany those solutions.
+HID is a market-leading provider of identity security solutions for physical and logical (digital) asset authentication.
+An independent brand of Swedish door and access control provider ASSA ABLOY, HID manufactures and sells a variety of physical and logical access control solutions, as well as secure issuance products to accompany those solutions.
 These include smart cards, card readers, card printers and encoders, cloud services, IoT identification technologies, and identity and access management software.

-From their headquarters in Texas and worldwide international offices, HID Global work with organizations in over 100 countries across a number of verticals, including government, education, finance and aviation, helping them to implement trusted physical and virtual environments founded on seamless, secure access.
+From their headquarters in Texas and worldwide international offices, HID work with organizations in over 100 countries across a number of verticals, including government, education, finance and aviation, helping them to implement trusted physical and virtual environments founded on seamless, secure access.